alex-shu/firefox/README.md

 # Parameters

 ## `browser startup homepage`
-The default value is `LOCAL`.
+The default value is `undef`.
 Type String.
+To trigger, you must set the parameters of `browser startup page` value 1

 ## `browser startup page`
-The default value is `1`.
+The default value is `0`.
 Type Integer.
 ```
  `0` - Start with a blank page (about:blank).
  `1` - Start with the web page(s) defined as the home page(s).
 (Default)